Costly Hiring Mistakes and How to Avoid Them

 It’s a standard line item in the hiring checklist: collecting references.
 But do you always check them?
 If the answer is no, you’d be wise to rethink it.
 According to a Career Builder survey, 62% of hiring managers said they’d received negative feedback after contacting a candidate’s reference.
 And nearly 30% of them said they’d caught a fake reference–a sure sign of a hiring mistake waiting to happen.

 While tedious, reference-checking helps avoid pitfalls you wouldn’t otherwise uncover during routine applicant screening.
-And on the flip side, a glowing reference could help seal the deal for a candidate with a great resume but perhaps wasn’t the strongest interviewer.
+And on the flip side, a glowing reference could help seal the deal for a candidate with a great resume who maybe wasn’t the strongest interviewer.
+It may take extra effort, but checking references can be the difference between hiring a high performer or making a costly mistake, especially for critical positions.

 Going the DIY route